Poverty in Colombia decreased in last year after a major surge caused by the coronavirus pandemic in 2020.

 Lowering poverty and income inequality in Colombia are most visibly urgent when looking at the country’s undernourishment rate.

-While undernourishment levels were dropping, an growing number of Colombians, particularly women, said they had trouble putting food on the table, according to pollster Gallup.
+Rising undernourishment levels are particularly affecting particularly women who are having trouble putting enough food on the table, according to pollster Gallup.

 Preliminary information on unemployment indicates that the disparity between men and women suffering food deficiencies is likely to have increased further.

 The pollster found a similar trend when it comes to finding adequate housing.
-Also here, this disparity is expected to have grown in 2020.
+Also here, this disparity is expected to have grown since 2020.

 Colombia’s extreme income inequality increased in 2018 after a decade of gradual decrease.
 The top 10% of the country’s earners received almost 40% of the country’s income, which is 10 times what the bottom 20% earned, according to the World Bank.

 The extreme disparity in wealth between the country’s elite and the 346 toddlers who died of malnutrition in 2018 has been difficult to combat.
 The country’s 2019 GINI coefficient increased for a second consecutive year to 5.26.

 Poverty in Colombia’s countryside has traditionally been considerably higher than in the cities and has grown significantly during the Duque administration.